JessicaJohnBritto/QOSF_Cohort6/blog/blog.md

 # Simulating open quantum systems with qbraid-SDK

-During the Quantum Computing Mentorship Program from the [Quantum Open Source Foundation](https://qosf.org/) (QOSF), which connects people from diverse backgrounds with mentors from academia and industry, we had access to the Qbraid services.
+During the Quantum Computing Mentorship Program from the [Quantum Open Source Foundation](https://qosf.org/) (QOSF), which connects people from diverse backgrounds with mentors from academia and industry, we had access to the qBraid services.
 This blog will explain our experience using Qbraid in our project.

 The project goal was to understand how to simulate open quantum systems using gate-based quantum computing.
 Using as a guide the previous